munificent/craftinginterpreters/book/hash-tables.md

 ^title Hash Tables
 ^part A Bytecode Virtual Machine

+> Hash, x.
+There is no definition for this word -- nobody knows what hash is.
+>
+> <cite>Ambrose Bierce, The Unabridged Devil's Dictionary</cite>

 Before we can add variables to our burgeoning virtual machine, we need some way to look up a value given a variable's name.
 Later, when we add classes, we'll also need a way to store fields on instances.
 The perfect data structure for